avaneev/prvhash/README.md

 possible input `msgw` values map to subsequent triplets uniquely).
 However, with a small variable size (8-bit) and a large output hash size, a sparse entropy input has some probability of "re-sychronization" event happening, leading to local collisions.
-With 16-bit variables, or even 8-bit parallel-2 arrangement (with the local state having 40-bit size instead of 24-bit), probability of such event is negligible.
-While non-parallel hashing may even start from the "zero-state", for reliable hashing the state after 5 "conditioning" rounds should be used.
+With 16-bit variables, or even 8-bit fused-2 arrangement (with the local state having 40-bit size instead of 24-bit), probability of such event is negligible.
+While non-fused hashing may even start from the "zero-state", for reliable hashing the state after 5 "conditioning" rounds should be used.

 Another important aspect of this system, especially from the cryptography standpoint, is the entropy input to output latency.
-The base latency for state-to-state transition is equal to 1 (2 for "parallel" arrangements); and at the same time, 1 in hash-to-hash direction: this means that PRVHASH additionally requires a full pass through the hashword array, for the entropy to propagate, before using its output.
+The base latency for state-to-state transition is equal to 1 (2 for "fused" arrangements); and at the same time, 1 in hash-to-hash direction: this means that PRVHASH additionally requires a full pass through the hashword array, for the entropy to propagate, before using its output.
 However, hashing also requires a pass to the end of the hashword array if message's length is shorter than the